 Pfizer says it will charge other developed countries on par with US for vaccine deals

-Pfizer Inc reported a 32per cent fall in second-quarter profit on Tuesday due to a dip in demand for some of its drugs from the COVID-19 pandemic and from rising competition, as the company and partner began a global study into a vaccine candidate to fight the health crisis.

-REUTERS: Pfizer Inc on Tuesday said other developed countries would not get a lower price for its coronavirus vaccine than what it will charge the United States under a contract announced last week.
+NEW YORK: Pfizer on Tuesday (Jul 28) said other developed countries would not get a lower price for its coronavirus vaccine than what it will charge the United States under a contract announced last week.

 That deal likely set a global benchmark for vaccines at about the same price as a seasonal flu shot and could pressure other vaccine makers to set similar prices.